j-ahloy/Endogenous-Group-Formation/README.md

 # Endogenous-Group-Formation
-Data and scripts for endogenous group formation PG paper
+Data and scripts for Public Goods and Endogenous Group Formation